NalaJang/oasis_cafe_app/README.md

 # Oasis Cafe

-It's a cafe app having a function of <b>siren order</b> like the Startbucks app.
+This is a cafe application with a <b>Siren Order</b> function like the Starbucks app.
 <br></br>
 ## How to use
 ### step 1:
-Clone this project
+Clone this project.

     https://github.com/NalaJang/oasis_cafe_app.git

 ### step 2:
-Open the project folder with VS Code/Android Studio and execute the following command to install all dependencies packages
+Open the project folder with VS Code/Android Studio and execute the following command to install all dependencies packages.

     flutter pub get